Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 .. note:: Pending Approval are ignored after closing ticket

-Flotomate gives you multitude of ways to close a Problem which are as
+Motadata gives you multitude of ways to close a Problem which are as
 follows:

 Closing from List View: